Vivien-Maug/Alternative-to-firebase-rtdb/README.md

 # **Alternative-to-firebase**

 This is a small demo to test if we can have a real time database like Firebase, but with a PostgreSQL database with WebSocket for the real time side.
+PostgreSQL is used here, but could be replaced quite quickly by any classical SQL database.

 The project has 2 parts (**PostgreSQL_example** and **Firebase_example**), each one including the same project, but realized according to the mentioned tool.